-You’ve heard that social media for tour companies is highly important.
+You’ve heard about the importance of social media in tourism industry.
 It’s one of the best ways to boost brand awareness, engage your guests, promote your tours or activities, and build your online presence.

-After looking up different Facebook marketing strategies, or even snooping your biggest competitor’s profile for ideas, you might have already created an account and learned how to optimize your Facebook business Page by:
+After looking up different Facebook marketing strategies, or even snooping your biggest competitor’s profile for ideas, you might have already created an account and learned how to increase ticket sales on Facebook by:

-- Uploading an image or video for your profile picture and cover photo that’s consistent with your brand and other social media profiles
+- Uploading an image or video for your profile picture and cover photo that’s consistent with your brand and social media marketing strategy for tourism

 - Completing your profile with up-to-date business information — including an appropriate category, accurate NAP data (name, address, and phone number), and a link to your website